Civil Wedding Requirements in the Philippines

 • Barangay Certificate

-• Certificate of Finality of Annulment issued by the Court
+• Annulled?
+Bring a Certificate of Registration.
+A Certificate of Finality of Annulment from the court will help.

 • Passport (bio-page)

-• Certificate of Legal Capacity to Marry (from the foreign embassy)
+• Certificate of Legal Capacity to Marry (from your embassy)

 A girl facing away with her hand being held by someone